-Prepared by: Frank Iannantuono, Superintendent of Education Anthony Corapi, Coordinator of Staff Development Presented by: Frank Iannantuono, Superintendent of Education Anthony Corapi, Coordinator of Staff Development Approved by: John Crocco, Director of Education/Secretary-Treasurer Date: November 10, 2015
+Prepared by: Frank Iannantuono, Superintendent of Education

+Presented by: Frank Iannantuono, Superintendent of Education

 STAFF DEVELOPMENT DEPARTMENT PROFESSIONAL DEVELOPMENT OPPORTUNITIES

 In alignment with the Board's Vision 2020 Strategic Plan and annual System Priorities, the Department of Staff Development, as an integral aspect of its mandate, acts as the point of co-ordination among various departments.
 Thus ensuring that all professional development opportunities for staff, both teaching and non-teaching, occur in a seamless fashion so as to minimize disruptions to the myriad services provided within our Niagara Catholic community.